GDRichard/deep-work-tracker/README.md

 ## How to run locally

-Once you've cloned the repo to your local directory of choice, open a terminal at the root of the project and run the command `bundle`.
-Once that's done, install the client dependencies by running the command `yarn --cwd client install`.
+From the src directory:

+- Run `bundle`
+- Run `yarn --cwd client install`
+- If you have the Heroku CLI installed, run `rake start` - This will start up both the Rails and React app
-Finally, have two terminals open and run `rails s` in one and `yarn --cwd client start` in the other.
-Alternatively, if you have the Heroku CLI installed, enter `rake start` to run both commands simultaneously.
+  ..- If you don't have the Heroku CLI installed, then have two terminals open and run `rails s` in one and `yarn --cwd client start` in the other